Who Do We Help?

 - Multiple charges/incidents related to fire starting/arson in which the child has not received treatment or has engaged in fire starting in the past three years.

 - Active reported and legal documentation of current gang involvement.
 Children in a leadership role within a gang and have no desire to change behaviors.

 - Children who have demonstrated active suicidal (within 24-72 hours) tendencies or homicidal plans and intent.

-- Runaway and or Homeless children without parent(s)/guardian(s) authorization/consent for placement.
+- Runaway and/or homeless children without parent(s)/guardian(s) authorization/consent for placement.

-- Drug/alcohol addiction
+- Children with drug/alcohol addiction

 - Severe attachment disorder issues (Reactive Attachment Disorder)